-Below is a table that shows the overall testing form and what will make each test form validated.
+Below is a table that shows the testing form and what will make each test form validated.

-Validation & acceptance The simulation test will show proof of concept that the schematic works as expected.
+Test Form Validation & acceptance Multisim The simulation test will show proof of concept that the schematic works as Simulation expected.
 This is a lower strain environment then on the test bench where parts can be changed in dimensions easily.
 The validation is confirmed where the output matched what is expected from the given Vdd and Vss voltages.

-This test will be a hardware validation.
-The hardware test will show possible limitations of the components that where selected.
+Bread Board test This test will be a hardware validation.
+The hard are test will show possible limitations of the components that where selected.
 Validation is reached once the proper output is achieved with the given Vdd, Vss, and input voltages.
-This test is a continuation of hardware validation.
+Perf Board test This test is a continuation of hardware validation.
 This will show that the parts work when soldered together and that the module works for any given circumstance or corner case that could happen in the application of the synthesizer.
 PCB Testing This is ideally the final test of the module.
 This validation shows that the module works as expected.
-This shows that the designer of the module and who they have check their work accept that this module will function for all given circumstances it will come across.
+This shows that the designer of the module and who they have check their work accept that this module will fuction for all given circumstances it will come across.
 If there are any problems in this state, then the procedure needs to be repeated in one of the above test forms to figure out where the mistake originates from if it cannot be detected on the PCB.